Brayden and Aunt Vanessa

 I am converting this space into a combination guest room and sewing room.
 I had been using my son's room downstairs for a sewing room until I got to buy a baby bed and a rocker for Brayden.

+I moved junk all weekend.
 The cabinets are red oak with a raw plywood top.
 I don't know what I want on the tops yet.
 The cabinets were in the kitchen of the house we used to live in before we built this one.
 We tore it down before it fell down.
 (The upper cabinets are in the garage.)

 Don't you like the decorating theme?
 It is truly Early American Attic!!
 It includes one very ugly, but comfortable recliner from Buck's grandpa.